cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 * **Exercise:** [Repetition Is The Key To Mastery](https://github.com/simondueckert/lernos/blob/master/lernOS%20Guide/en/lernOS-Guide-en.md#repetition-is-the-key-to-mastery) _(15 minutes)_
 * **Check-out:** Party time! _(5 minutes)_

-# lernOS Kata Catalogue - Practice New Skills
+# lernOS Kata Catalogue - Exercises For Upskilling
 How do you become a great musician?
 It's good to know the theory and to understand the mechanics of your instrument.
 It also helps if you have talent.
 But real mastery comes from practicing, applying the theory over and over again, using feedback to get better every time. lernOS uses a catalogue of exercises called "Katas" to train new skills.
-Exercises can be practiced in a lernOS Circle or in separate events and workshops (e.g. a lernOS Dojo).
+Most of the exercises can be practiced in a circle or separately.

 ## [Why Are You Here?](#why-are-you-here)
-What is your motivation for joining this lernOS Circle?
+What is your motivation for joining this circle?
 Too often we try to change things by start using new methods and tools but the "Why" is unclear.
-Simon Sinek explained it in his TEDx Talk [How Great Leaders Inspire Action](https://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action) with the "Golden Circle": we should start with the "Why" and then think about the "How" and the "What".
+Simon Sinek explained with his "golden circle" that we should start with the "Why" and then think about the "How" and the "What".

 **Exercise (10 minutes):**